SWE-SafeOn/G10_AI_Project/README.md

 The system provides real-time alerts, logs forensic evidence, and demonstrates a practical, privacy-preserving approach to safeguarding IoT devices in everyday home environments.

-Through SafeOn, we can makea practical, scalable, and privacy-conscious approach to securing IoT devices against increasingly sophisticated cyber threats.
+Through SafeOn, we can make a practical, scalable, and privacy-conscious approach to securing IoT devices against increasingly sophisticated cyber threats.

 ---